iendicott/Home-Assistant/SunSynk Local Control/README.md

 You must updated the **inverter_id** with your inverter IDif you are not using my code as this maybe different.
 If you have used the **Inverter.yaml** file from this repo you won't need to change anything and it should just work.

-Here is where you can find the inverter ID, this is listed in the **yaml** file you used to flash teh ESP board with.
+Here is where you can find the inverter ID, this is listed in the **yaml** file you used to flash the ESP board with.
 ```
 modbus_controller:
   - id: sunsynk